ronald808/ronald808.github.io/_posts/2009-07-16-sls-detection.md

 We can see that the far range samples have lower amplitude that near range ones due to energy dispersion, so we need to normalize image across track (above, right)

-If we define an approximate size for the object of interest (green box), we can now run a match-filter to detect shadow over background area and define their bounding box(red boxes).
+If we define an approximate size for shadows of interest (green box), we can now run a match-filter to detect shadow over background area and define their bounding box(red boxes).

-We read the process for highlights (object returns) to create 3 bounding boxes: shadow, object and capture area to be save to an object database:
+We read the process for highlights (object returns) to create 3 bounding boxes: shadow, object and capture area to be store on disk for further analysis:

 ![SLS image](/assets/images/sls-step4.png )